PiotrFLEURY/OutOfBound/README.md

 When you click on each item of the bottom bar a new sub-page should appear INSIDE your main page.
 For the moment, each sub-page should just contain a Color.
 Let's choose :
 - Starting position sub-page should be blue
 - Actual position should be red
 - Settings sub-page should be green

 ## Feature 4 - Add a plugin

 To know where the user is, we have to use a flutter plugin !
 Visit https://pub.dev/packages/location and follow the readme :
 - add this plugin to your pubspec.yaml
 - do the setup for each platform (Android & IOS)

-## Feature 5 - Actual position
+## Feature 5 - Actual location

 Now you are able to locate the app's user.
-Change the code of the actual position sub-page to make it implement the newly added plugin "location".
+Change the code of the actual location sub-page to make it implement the newly added plugin "location".
 To make it you will have to follow the readme of the plugin.

 At the end of this exercice the app should :
 - ask the permission to use the location of the user
-    - show the actual position of the user in the center sub-page
+- show the actual location of the user in the center sub-page

 Nb: For the moment, just show the longitude and latitude.

-## Feature 6 - Starting position
+## Feature 6 - Starting location

-On the Actual position sub-page, add a button named "Make as start" that save the current position to make it the starting position.
+On the Actual location sub-page, add a button named "Make as start" that save the current location to make it the starting location.

-At the end of this exercice the first sub-page should show the last saved position.
+At the end of this exercice the first sub-page should show the last saved location.

 ## Feature 7 - Distance